Advertiser disclosure

 Doctorate of philosophy (PhD)

 Okay, now onto PhDs!
 A doctorate of philosophy, known also as a PhD, doesn’t actually have anything to do with philosophy in most cases.
-A PhD can be completed in pretty much any field and is the highest level of education that one can receive.
+Students earn PhDs in pretty much any field, and is the highest level of education that one can receive.

 School